-There are a wide range of equipment options available to assist you with a safe recovery after hip replacement surgery.
-When recovering after hip replacement surgery you will require the use of a walking aid such as crutches, a walking stick or a frame.
-We recommend pre-purchasing crutches prior to surgery at and practicing using them.
+There are a wide range of equipment options available to assist you with a safe recovery after knee replacement surgery.
+When recovering after knee replacement surgery you will require the use of a walking aid such as crutches, a walking stick or a frame.
+We recommend pre-purchasing crutches prior to surgery and practicing using them.
 Walking aids are available when you attend your in-person prehabilitation session with a member of our physiotherapy team at St Vincent's Private Community Hospital Griffith.
-You will need to practice walking with crutches daily in the lead up to surgery so you are well prepared to use these after your hip replacement surgery.
+You will need to practice walking with crutches daily in the lead up to surgery so you are well prepared to use these after your knee replacement surgery.

-Equipment items may be prescribed by the Physiotherapist, depending on your particular needs after surgery.
-Most of these equipment items can be purchased directly from the Physiotherapy Department prior to surgery or at the time of discharge.
+Equipment items may be prescribed by your physiotherapist, depending on your particular needs after surgery.
+Most of these equipment items can be purchased directly from the Physiotherapy Department prior to surgery or at the time of discharge (subject to availability).
 Alternatively these equipment items can be hired or purchased from a number of mobility stores and local pharmacies, or you may even have friends or relatives who already have access to these items.
-A member of our Physiotherapy team at St Vincent's Private Community Hospital Griffith are available to assist you prior to your discharge home.
+A member of our Physiotherapy team at St Vincent's Private Community Hospital Griffith is available to assist you prior to your discharge home.
+The range of equipment items that are available is presented over.

-Equipment That May be Prescribed Following Total Hip Replacement Surgery
+Equipment That May be Prescribed Following Total Knee Replacement Surgery